Will's avatar

 Zoned Network Sound-Streaming: The Problem 2 September 2013

 For a while, now, I have been looking for a reliable way to manage zoned music-playing around the house.
-The general idea is that I’d like to be able to play music from a central point and have it streamed over the network to a selection of receivers, which could be remotely turned on and off when required, but still allow for multiple receivers to play simulataneously.
+The general idea is that I’d like to be able to play music from a central point and have it streamed over the network to a selection of receivers, which could be remotely turned on and off … Read more (3 minute read)

 A rather French week 31 August 2013

 I recently spent a week in France as part of a holiday with some of my family.
 Renting houses for a couple of weeks in France or Italy each summer has almost become a bit of a tradition, and it’s good to have a relax and a catch-up for a few days.
-They have been the first proper few days (other than the decking-building adventure back in March) I have had away from University in 2013, so I felt it was well-deserved!
+They have been the first proper few days … Read more (2 minute read)

 Gower Tides v1.4 31 July 2013